urvashivbansal/Income-Prediction-and-EDA-using-different-classifiers/README.md

-# Income-Prediction-and-EDAbusing-differet-classifiers
+# Income-Prediction-and-EDA using-differet-classifiers
-Income Prediction and EDAbusing differet classifiers
+Income Prediction and EDA using differet classifiers